dominodatalab/reference-project-llama2-sft-chatbot/README.md

 }
 ```

+Please note that in order to run the model API you need `ctranslate2 3.17.1` which is not part of the environment base mentioned in the section below.
+You will have to add this dependency to the environment Dockerfile instructions.

 ## Set up instructions

 This project requires the following [compute environments](https://docs.dominodatalab.com/en/latest/user_guide/f51038/environments/) to be present.
 Please ensure the "Automatically make compatible with Domino" checkbox is selected while creating the environment.